virgili0/Virgilio/Topics/ds_process.md

 In this section we will also understand how to choose the best parameters to train the models, so as to maximize their performance in the test phase.

-Moreover, we will see how to compose together several predictive models to form a more effective one, and you will learn to use one of the most useful techniques in the real application of Deep Learning: Transfer Learning.
+Moreover, we will see how to compose together several predictive models to form a more effective one, and you will learn to use one of the most useful techniques in the real application of Deep Learning: _Transfer Learning_.

 This concept consists in applying the knowledge already learned from a problem to a new problem, reducing the amount of data needed and the computational costs for training.